 About Torn Tracks

-Welcome to Torn Tracks and the first version of the Torn Tracks website!
+Welcome to Torn Tracks and the current version of the project's website!
 This website functions as a platform that creates access to the Torn Tracks collection, offering various ways to wander through it.

-They are made from sounds recorded from the artist’s immediate surroundings.
-Mostly self-recorded, sometimes found and often recorded on walks; both more and less subtle, foreground and background sounds.
-The tracks are constructed from a collection of fragments that are brought together to create new connections, making up a collection that keeps changing over time.
-Therefore, one can never be sure that it will be exactly the same the next time one encounters it.
+The tracks are made from sounds recorded from the artist’s immediate surroundings.
+The tracks' starting points are often recorded on walks, which can also give a structure to the eventual work, and Huizing has a special interest in subtle and background sounds.
+Each track is constructed from a collection of fragments that are brought together to create new connections, making up a collection that keeps changing over time, adding yet another layer of connections.

-Through this platform, visitors can search and wander through the collection of tracks in different ways, each of them changing which tracks show up, in which order and how.
-Currently, 4 different ways of searching are available and more will be added over time.
+Through this platform, visitors can search and wander through the collection in different ways, each of them changing which tracks show up and how.
+Currently, 5 different ways of searching are available.
 The platform also adds a visual side to the project.
-All the photos used here are Huizing's as well, made on numerous hikes and in various places related to Torn Tracks.
+All the photos used here are Huizing's own, made on numerous (recording) hikes and in various places related to these works.

 The tracks create each other’s context.
 By categorising them in different ways, various contexts are created and consequently various options for how they can be heard and perceived.
-Structuring the collection in different ways that exist next to each other, emphasizes their relativity, and of the archive as a whole.
+Structuring the collection in multiple ways that exist next to each other, emphasizes their relativity and that of the archive as a whole.
 What happens, for example, if the tracks are organised chronological, or based on their pitch?
-And what does any type of ‘objective’ information, such as their average pitch or length, actually say about these coexisting realities?
+What does any type of ‘objective’ information, such as their average pitch or length, actually say about these coexisting realities?

 Torn Tracks is supported by:

 Special thanks:Boris Kourtoukov, Nynne Just Christoffersen, Espen Sommer Eide & Trond Lossius, for their support and help in the building of this platform.